Thursday November 11, 2021

 Gifts, discounts, and offers are the most direct and effective ways to get people to your website.
 They are what the whole Black Friday idea is built on, after all.
 But what if you could give your customers the same satisfaction, the same thrill, and willingness to buy without necessarily addressing those three pillars?
 Here’s what you can do.

 Depending on the nature of your products or services, you can include a unique, one-off element related to them.
 If you sell books, offer signed copies from the authors.
 If you sell clothes, suggest a design that only comes out on Black Friday, with a limited amount of pieces that won’t be restocked during the year.
 If you have a cooking website, offer a masterclass with a known chef – you get the idea.

 Value is not only measured by money.
 Offering people the opportunity to access something unique can be an equally powerful driver.

 Giving people a chance to capture the magic of Black Friday the following days is a power move.
 The chaos happening on the day might not allow them the opportunity to buy something even if they had the intention of doing so.

 Pop an email the following morning and tell them they didn’t miss their chance.
 The offer still stands for another day or two, and they can shop with the peace of mind they need.
 That way, you can make the weekend following Black Friday count as much as the actual day.

-One could argue that trying to do too much might boomerang and overload or confuse people.
-While that might be true for some instances, the Black Friday week is not something you should take lightly or treat like any other instance.
+One could argue that trying to do too much might overload or confuse people.
+While that might be true for some instances, the Black Friday week is not something you should take lightly or treat like any other occasion.

-It’s the time of year that as a website owner, you need to go all out.
+It’s the time of year that you, as a website owner, need to go all out.
 Pull out every ace, trick, and offer you have under your sleeve and make every day count.
-Keep people engaged, keep them excited and keep them guessing.
-Stay active during the entire week and see your website get flooded with traffic.
+Keep people engaged, excited, and keep them guessing.
+Stay active during the entire week and see your website get flooded with traffic and purchases.